Direct dependencies between neurons explain activity

 { \myfont \textbf{Main}} \rule{\textwidth}{.5pt}

 Neurons receive synaptic inputs from tens of other neurons in the roundworm \textit{C. elegans},\cite{White-01} hundreds to thousands in the fruit fly,\cite{Lin-02} and thousands to tens of thousands in mice, monkeys, and humans.\cite{Loomba-01} As the number of inputs grows, the space of possible computations explodes exponentially.
-To tame this complexity, simplified models have long assumed that the output of a neuron can be described as a linear sum of inputs followed by a nonlinear threshold.\cite{Mcculloch-01, Hopfield-01, Rosenblatt-01, Hertz-01, Hopfield-02, Amit-01} While this picture forms the foundation for our understanding of neural computation, both in the brain and artificial networks, it has not been systematically tested.
+To tame this complexity, simplified models have long assumed that the output of a neuron depends directly on individual inputs, without interactions between inputs.\cite{Mcculloch-01, Hopfield-01, Rosenblatt-01, Hertz-01, Hopfield-02, Amit-01} While this picture forms the foundation for our understanding of neural computation, both in the brain and artificial networks, it remains unclear whether direct dependencies alone can explain the activity of real neurons.

 Across different species and neural systems, it is now possible to make long, stable recordings of large contiguous populations of neurons.\cite{Stringer-01, Gauthier-01, Dag-01, Demas-01, Urai-01} This means that for each neuron, we may have access to its output and all of its inputs simultaneously.
-But how can we determine whether the activity of each neuron arises from a simple computation, or instead, requires complex interactions between inputs?
-To answer this question, we need a framework to quantify the minimal consequences of simple computations. \\
+But how can we determine whether the activity of each neuron arises from simple dependencies on individual inputs, or instead, requires complex interactions between inputs?
+To answer this question, we need a framework to quantify the minimal consequences of direct dependencies. \\